-I'm an experience designer on a mission to live with integrity, make contributions and have meaningful, exciting projects that praise and positively impact the lives of others through sophisticated technology and design.
-As a technology enthusiast with a creative passion, who pursues a master‘s degree at renowned VCU Brandcenter, and a thinker and creator who solves problems by inventing, building or creating things, I eagerly strive to make our world thrive through more vividness and excitement.
+I'm on a mission to live with integrity, make contributions and have meaningful, exciting projects that positively impact the lives of others through sophisticated technology and design.
+As a technology enthusiast with a creative passion, who holds a master‘s degree from renowned VCU Brandcenter, and a thinker and creator who solves problems by inventing, building or creating things, I eagerly strive to make our world thrive through more vividness and excitement.
 Coming from an interdisciplinary field of study comprised of creative work and technical development, I became acquainted with both the engineering and designing perspective and grew skilled at bringing my ideas to life in an accurate manner.
 In addition, having encountered wide-ranging and diverse fields of technology, I have a strong knowledge of new media and how to effectively leverage breakthrough technology.

 1. Crucial benefits

 In a group, you collaborate to accomplish a shared goal, you constantly interact through communication, and the outcome is an achievement that even the same people couldn’t have realized by working independently.
 Everyone cooperates with each other to combine efforts for the greatest success.
 There’s no competition.
 Instead, we grow with each other.
 One person’s success does not mean that others are less successful or cannot be thriving at all.
 In fact, there are infinite opportunities for positive interactive growth and progress for individuals.

 1 + 1 is not equal to 2.
 It’s equal to infinity.
 Stephen Covey described this phenomenon of creative cooperation as “synergy”.
 Synergy means that “the whole is greater than the sum of its parts.”
 It’s in the group’s relationship and the cooperation that creative powers are maximized.
 So even if only two people come together to collaborate they may achieve something much more valuable than what both of them may have achieved individually.